 - Make a cup of CBD tea, as we described above.
 Sip it slowly while reading your favorite escapist novel.

-- Take a bath with CBD bath products.
-There’s reason to believe that a hot bath in the evening by itself will help you sleep, and adding CBD to the mix makes it extra relaxing.
-A lavender-scented CBD bath product can bring even more benefits because lavender is one of those calming herbs.
+- Take a bath with CBD oil.
+There’s reason to believe that a hot bath in the evening by itself will help you sleep, and adding CBD oil to the mix makes it extra relaxing.

 These are just a few ideas.
 Feel free to dream up your path to sweet dreams!